 In the options segment, you only need to pay the premium for the particular strike price.
 Mindtree is bullish and it is expected to hit 540.

 So, you can buy its “call” having 540 strike price and its premium is at Rs.3.50.
 Here we have selected the out-of-the-money call option as the target price of spot price is 540.

 Total Capital = Call Premium * Lot Size

 |Percentage ROI (Approx.)||2.85%||50.50%||171.50%|

-In the above figure, you can see how much percentage return on your investment has made in each segment.
-So, we have a winner that trade on an option and makes a huge return of about 171.50%.
+In the above figure, you can see how much the percentage return on your investment has made in each segment.
+So, we have a winner that trades on an option and makes a huge return of about 171.50%.

-So, finally option trading is really a powerful instrument and if done it properly then you can make fortune out of it.
+So, finally, options trading is really a powerful instrument and if done it properly then you can make fortune out of it.
 I suggest you gather loads of knowledge before entering option trading.

 It is much riskier than you can imagine and so, always do it in an uptrend or downtrend market or stock.
 Please avoid doing trading in options when markets are trading sidewise.